 Notel takes glamping to the next level.
 Check-in (with your phone) to one of six luxury Airstream caravans perched atop a carpark rooftop.
 Fitted out with a queen bed and ready-to-raid minibar, these sleek vans have everything you wish for.
 Not to mention a pretty spectacular view.
 There’s no room service, concierge or staff members on-site, but what Notel lacks in traditional offerings, it makes up in wow factor.
 Happy glamping.
+Bookings available now.

 Jazz Corner Hotel

 Finally, your four-legged pooch pal can join your staycation at Carlton’s glam Zagame House.
 Pups can enjoy walking, training, grooming – and there’s even an in-house doggy dining menu.
 Oh, and accommodation for humans is top-notch too.
 No expense has been spared in this slick $18 million refurb.
-Mod-cons include a 24-hour gym, selfie mirrors with three different settings and a very well-stocked minibar.
+Mod-cons include selfie mirrors with three different settings and a very well-stocked minibar.
 Paws down, we think you’ll love it.